seng438-winter-2022/seng438-a5-DG-20/SENG438_Group25_Lab_Report_5.md

 ### Disadvantages:
 * Reliability growth models may not be able to be applied to software with a lack of software failure data.
+* Reliability growth models selected may have a bias or not be the best fit for a project's data, as it is determined by human choice.
 <hr>

 # RDC Testing